flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/form-submission.md

 # Form Submission
+In this tutorial, we will learn how to submit a form using Flare.
+We will create a form component and submit the form data to the server using the [$flare.http.post](../api/flare-global-variable.md#http-post) method.
+The [$flare](../api/flare-global-variable.md) variable is a global variable in the browser that contains helper functions to work with the Flare API.

 ## Post Request Handler
 We need a route and handler to handle the submitted form data.
 Below is an example of a route and handler to handle the form submission.